SirNoName2705/VintelliSchemas/README.md

 - Download the JsonSchemas.xml [here](https://raw.githubusercontent.com/SirNoName2705/VintelliSchemas/master/SchemaReleases/current/jsonSchemas.xml)
 - Click save as and keep file name
 - Then put it in the .idea/.idea.__ProjectName__.dir/.idea folder (that is the .idea folder of the project not the solution)
+- In this repo it would be [here](https://github.com/SirNoName2705/VintelliSchemas/tree/master/.idea/.idea.VintelliSchemas/.idea) you can even copy that file
 - If you use the local version you also need to put the .schemas folder in the main directory

 ## VsCode